awslabs/neptuneml-toolkit/docs/index.rst

 API Reference
 =============

-This API Reference Manual details the usage of functions and objects included in the Neptune ML toolkit.
+This API Reference details the usage of functions and objects included in the Neptune ML toolkit.

 .. toctree::
    :maxdepth: 2